 - The client was able to engage their entire team and get everyone feeling that they contributed to food safety processes.
 Team members said they appreciated the actual importance of the processes for the first time as they became more transparent.
 They said they had previously felt it was just a ‘tick-box’ exercise, but now felt engaged and enthusiastic.

-Technology is going to have a huge part to play in the future of the hospitality industry, disrupting many established practices and ways of working.
+Technology is going to have a huge part to play in the future, disrupting many established practices and ways of working.
 We believe that it will be crucial to embrace technology in order to succeed and thrive.
 Managing a catering or hospitality business is only going to become more complex and more regulated, so it is critical to evolve the tools in use.
-Those who fail to move with the times are likely to face more and more difficulties in adapting to industry changes.